nasa/ROSES-Compliance-Checking-Tools/README.md

 * Reference format
   - DAPR proposals are supposed to use bracketed number references, rather than "et al." references
-  - The code reports the number of brackets found in the proposal and number of "et al." usages in proposal (the former number should be high, the should be zero)
+  - The code reports the number of brackets found in the proposal and number of "et al." usages in proposal (the former number should be high, the latter should be zero)

 * Forbidden DAPR words
   - DAPR proposal shouldn't include any identifying team member information (names, institutions, cities, genders)